JulianaSantFer/Interactive-Graphs/README.md

 RUSHAB S.L.
 GOWDA – 10504936------------------------------------------------------------
 KARTHEEK PRASANNA - 10394030 ----------------------------------------------------------

 Each team member has contributed equally in each and every stage of the project from choosing the dataset to deploying it in the web.
-It would be unfair to judge any simgle team member of there performance and contribution.
+It would be unfair to judge any single team member of there performance and contribution.

 BUSINESS QUESTIONS
 1.)
 What is the overall performance of the players?